Egg timer

 Early Bird Pathway & Scholarship

-Our Early Bird Pathway supports and develops young people from low socio-economic backgrounds, equipping them with the skills they need to achieve their career potential as part of Bird & Bird’s flagship social mobility initiative.
+Our Early Bird Pathway supports, develops, and equips young people from low socio-economic backgrounds with the skills they need to achieve their career potential as part of Bird & Bird’s flagship social mobility initiative.

 Early Bird Pioneer

-We work directly with a small number of schools to recruit our Early Bird Pioneers.
-From Year 10 to Year 13, Early Bird Pioneers gain an insight into the legal sector and the full range of careers available within the professional services industry, as well as exposure to the developmental skills needed for a successful career.
-Early Bird Pioneers receive skills-based and insight workshops, networking opportunities, general support and guidance.
-They also attend 2-weeks work experience, with the first week at our London office and the second week with a different client organisation, through our collaboration with the Social Mobility Business Partnership (SMBP) Skills & Insight Programme.
+In Years 10 to 13, Early Bird Pioneers gain an insight into the legal sector and the full range of careers available within the professional services industry, as well as exposure to the developmental skills needed for a successful career.
+Early Bird Pioneers receive skills-based and insight workshops, networking opportunities, general support and guidance, as well work experience.
+The first week of this experience is in our London office, and the second with a different client organisation through our collaboration with the Social Mobility Business Partnership (SMBP) Skills & Insight Programme.

 View All View Less